veazur/panel/README.md

 # panel
-a lightweighted panel that support udocker and podman
+a lightweighted panel that is not in docker